JamesClonk/backman/docs/kubernetes/deployment.md

 The manifest files found under [kubernetes/deploy](/kubernetes/deploy) have been generated with examples values through ytt templates.
 Please make sure to edit them first to adjust configuration values and service bindings, the **Secret**, **Ingress** and **NetworkPolicy** resources, etc..
 The default values these contain will very likely *not* work for you!

-#### Minimal deployment example
+#### DIY - minimal deployment example

-A minimalistic example deployment would look something like this:
+A minimalistic hand-crafted example deployment could look something like this:
 ```yaml
 ---
 apiVersion: v1